dirediredock/LatticeGrid/README.md

 #### Step 2

 The following two steps are deceitfully simple: the goal is to create a regular lattice from the known edges.
 First we make regularly spaced points between the edges of the `X` and `Y` dimensions, calling the new regularized vectors `Xi` and `Yi`.
 Then an empty vector filled with ones of length `Yi` is created as a placeholder for the next step.
-The reciprocal of the `step` number is used as the determinant of length, but I haven't figured an elegant way to connect the final vector lengths of `Xi` and `Yi` with code.
+The reciprocal of the `step` number is used as the determinant of length, but I haven't figured out an elegant way to connect the final vector lengths of `Xi` and `Yi` with code.
 The specific numbers shown here (0.5479999999:1 ratio) come from manual trial and error.
-It has to do with Matlab using index start at `1` instead of `0`, but it works!
+It has to do with Matlab using an index starting at `1` instead of `0`, but it works!

 ```{}
 step=24999;